grafana/grafonnet/gen/grafonnet-v11.2.0/docs/alerting/contactPoint.md

 * **value** (`string`)

-EmbeddedContactPoint is the contact point type that is used by grafanas embedded alertmanager implementation.
+UID is the unique identifier of the contact point.
+The UID can be set by the user.